TechHireWorkshops/Hosting-Projects/README.md

 ![](./images/gitpages4.png)

-From there, we need to scroll down to our Custom resource records section, and add CNAME files.
+From there, we need to scroll down to our Custom resource records section, and add some CNAME files.

 ![](./images/gitpages5.png)

-The "Name" section has to do with the subdomain of the URL, which is mostly often 'www'.
+The "Name" section has to do with the subdomain of the URL, which is most often 'www'.
 We can also add a '*', or wildcard, subdomain to make sure that any subdomain will work.
 The "Data" section of the CNAME record must be set to <your GitHub username or organization>.github.io.

 ### Surge

 Surge is another free and easy way to host your projects online.
 Like GitHub, it provides free SSL certification, gives you unlimited projects, supports custom domains, and is easy to use.

-To start, we need to install surge on our command line.
-We need to make sure that we have Node and npm You can do that [here](https://nodejs.org/en/download/package-manager/#macos).
+To start, we need to install surge in our command line.
+We need to make sure that we have Node and npm (especially if we'll be using React).
+You can do that [here](https://nodejs.org/en/download/package-manager/#macos).
 We then run:

 	npm install --global surge